-Can you recommend good web developers in Sydney?
+Can you recommend good web development companies in Sydney?

-I'm at a bit of a loss as to where to start with regards to finding a web developer in Sydney.
+Hi, I'm at a bit of a loss as to where to start with regards to finding a web developer in Sydney.
 There are so many out there.
-Any out there which you've experienced offering good value?
-Quality and decent priced?
+Are there any developers out there which have offered quality and value for money?

 When you're shopping for website designers, don't forget to check their: